-- A) Beginning in 2025, bi-annually thereafter. - B) Prior to adoption to of new ordinances and resolutions for residential development standards and fees.
+- A) Beginning in 2025, bi-annually-biennially thereafter. - B) Prior to adoption of new ordinances and resolutions for residential development standards and fees.

-The City shall consider amendments Mt.
-Shasta Municipal Code, Title 18, to permit owner-occupied, rental, and mixed tenure multifamily uses by-right without a conditional use permit or other discretionary permit for developments in which 20 percent or more of the units are affordable to lower income households and the project achieves a minimum buildout density of 15 dwelling units per acre.
-Qualifying projects shall be subject only to written objective development and performance standards.
+(1) The City shall consider amendments amend the Mt.
+Shasta Municipal Code, Title 18, to permit owner-occupied, rental, and mixed tenure multifamily uses by-right without a conditional use permit or other discretionary permit for developments in which 20 percent or more of the units are affordable to lower income households and the project achieves a minimum buildout density of 15 dwelling units per acre in the R-3, C-1, and C-2 zones.
+Qualifying projects shall be subject only to written objective development and performance standards, and shall provide approval certainty for code-compliant developments.
 The amendments to the Mt.
 Shasta Municipal Code shall expressly exempt qualifying housing projects from both the Architectural Review requirements of Section 18.60 et seq., and the provision permit requirements of Section 18.70 et seq. of the Mt.
 Shasta Municipal Code.